sj-gray/CLI_and_github_intro/README.md

 cd gradmap
 ```

-Scroll up to the top of this page & look for the the green `<>code` button.
+Scroll up to the top of this page & look for the the `<>code` button.
 Click on it, navigate to the `SSH` tab, and copy the `git@github.com:sj-gray/CLI_and_github_intro.git` (or copy it from here, but following the steps described will be good practice).
 Now go to your terminal, type in `git clone ` and then paste the `git@github.com:sj-gray/CLI_and_github_intro.git` you should have copied to your clipboard.
 If you're using WSL/Linux, you will have to use `ctrl+shift+v` or right-click then select Paste.
 Macs can use the typical `cmd+v`.

 Change into the directory of the repo you just pulled using
 ```